 Designated Alternate:

-В. Security/Utilities Team Members The members of the Security/Utilities Team are responsible for securing the school and reporting that the campus is in "lock-down" to the Incident Commander They are also responsible for surveying all utilities and taking appropriate actions to shut-off gas, water and electricity.
-The Security/Utilities Team will direct all external requests for information to the Public Information Officer.
+В. Security/Utilities Team Members The members of the Security/Utilities Team responsible for securing the school and reporting that campus is in "lock-down" to the Incident Command.
+They are also responsible for surveying all utilities a taking appropriate actions to shut-off gas, water a electricity.
+The Security/Utilities Team will direct external requests for information to the Public Informat Officer. the ler. and and all

 Assignments: Team Members: 1